patxu/.vim/README.md

 # My Vim Setup

-## clone with: "git clone --recursive https://github.com/patxu/.vim.git"
-## update with "git submodule update --init --recursive"
+add to `workspace_settings/` with "git submodule update --init --recursive"

 Uses pathogen to easily add and remove addons.
 These addons are found in /bundle.